Policies

 Well, I guessed one day it would come to it;

-A POLIOCY ON PHOTOGRAPHY AT SoG EVENTS
+A POLICY ON PHOTOGRAPHY AT SoG EVENTS

 "All SoG and Folk events are FREE to attend during the day."